juanchini220/FPWB_Character/README.md

 Throughout this repository, you'll find a detailed description of each of these features, along with examples, explanations, and technical details to help you understand their implementation and functioning within the project.

+## Project Foundation

+This project is built upon Unreal Engine 5's Third Person template, which incorporates the use of the Enhanced Input system.
+This template provides a solid initial structure for user input handling and basic character interaction within the game environment.
+The FPWB_Character utilizes this foundation as a starting point, expanding and customizing functionalities to create a first-person experience with the inclusion of the character's body and other specific features outlined earlier.